deadbok/it_sec_w16/README.md

 # Syslog protocol #

-Either UDP or TCP.
+ * Either UDP or TCP.

-Syslog can use TLS.
+ * Syslog can use TLS.

 # Assignment II #

+**This is an example install only therefore no hardening has been done**

-I have created an (no variables, very simple, but its gonna be yuge) ansible playbook to install an ELKS stack on the Debian VM.
+I have created (no variables, very simple, but its gonna be yuge!) an ansible playbook to install an ELKS stack on the Debian VM.
 I have turned the Elasticsearch and Logstash memory usage down, to save some memory in the VM.